Costs and Financial Aid

 Bates partners with Tuition Management Services (TMS), which offers students and families a monthly payment plan option rather than requiring two yearly payments.
 Participating students who fail to make timely payments are assessed a late fee of $40 by TMS.
 Late fees become applicable if a student's relationship with TMS is breached due to repeated nonpayment.
 Any balance for the semester that is left after anticipated TMS payments, loans and financial aid are calculated is due on the payment due date: August 1 for the fall semester and December 1 for the winter semester.

-Students who leave Bates during a semester are required to apply in writing and complete a leave-of-absence form or a withdrawal form through the Office of the Dean of Students.
+Students who leave Bates during a semester are required to apply in writing and complete a leave-of-absence form or a withdrawal form through the Office of Student Support and Community Standards.
 Refunds are issued by the Office of Student Financial Services upon request after a leave or withdrawal has been granted.
 Students withdrawing on or before the fiftieth day, including non-class days, of a full semester receive a prorated refund of that semester's fee, as follows: on or before the first day of classes*, 100 percent; 2–10 days, 90 percent; 11–20 days, 75 percent; 21–30 days, 50 percent; 31–50 days, 25 percent; no refund after 50 days.
 The first day of the leave or withdrawal is the date indicated by the student on the leave-of-absence or withdrawal form.
 If no date is stipulated by the student, the first day of the leave or withdrawal is defined as the last day the student attended any class.
 Refunds of Title IV Federal Student Financial Aid funds are made in accordance with federal regulations.

 *Note: Some off-campus study programs have an earlier start date than courses offered on the Bates campus.
 When this occurs, the refund schedule begins on the first day of the off-campus study program.